 Raman, A., and A.F.
 Arellano (2012), Investigating Massive Dust Events Using a Coupled Weather-Chemistry Model, Abstract A33E-207 presented at the 2012 Fall Meeting, AGU, San Francisco, Calif., 3-7 Dec.

-Sam Silva (AMP 2012 to 2014, Now a Ph.D. student at MIT).
-His research revolved around satellite data analysis of atmospheric constituents from combusted-related processes.
+Sam Silva (UA AMP 2012 to 2014).
+Finished his Ph.D. at MIT in Summer 2019.
+Now an Assistant Professor of Earth Sciences at the University of Southern California.
+Previously a Linus Pauling Distinguished Postdoctoral Fellow and Research Data Scientist at Pacific Northwest National Laboratory (PNNL).
+His research at UA revolved around satellite data analysis of atmospheric constituents from combusted-related processes.
 His work focused on the synergistic use of satellite retrievals of CO2, CO, and NO2 to investigate combustion characteristics in urban environments and to further provide important constraints on our current estimates of anthropogenic sources of CO2.

 He finished his B.S. in Physics in 2013 at University of Arizona.